How to Create the Navigation Window and Work with it

 You can resize both windows, if you like.
 The command Full + Monitor is only a shortcut to arrange the two windows in a certain way.
 You can get the same effect with the generic command Tools > Monitor, which does not resize the main window.

-To return to the normality, close the monitor (click its red button) and zoom out the navigation window (click its green button).
+To return to the normality, close the monitor window and resize the navigation window.